 The static entries in the MAC table are shown in this table.
 The MAC table is sorted first by VLAN ID and then by MAC address.
-The Static MAC Setting screens in Figure 4-11-1 & Figure 4-11-2 appear.
+The Static MAC Setting screens in Figure 4-11-1 and Figure 4-11-2 appear.

 Static MAC Setting

 MAC Address VLAN Port

-00:00:00:00:00 default 💌 GE1 💌
+00.00.00.00.00 default 💌 GE1 💌

 Add

-Figure 4-11-1 Statics MAC Setting Page Screenshot
+Figure 4-11-1 Statics MAC Setting Screenshot

 Object Description

 MAC Address Physical address associated with this interface

-• VLAN Select VLAN for this drop down list
+• VLAN Select VLAN from this drop-down list

-Port Select port for this drop down list
+Port Select port from this drop-down list